Skip to content

 Allowed signatures init(...) { ... } — params allowed, no return Any

-Private functions other than init compile to nothing in v1 — there's no internal-call mechanism, so they're dead code.
-The grammar permits them, but the codegen path that walks c.functions only emits bodies for is_pub functions and inline-includes init's body in the prologue.
+Private functions other than init compile to nothing in v1.
+With no internal-call mechanism, they are dead code.
+The grammar permits them, but the codegen path that walks c.functions emits bodies only for is_pub functions and inlines init's body in the prologue.

 Selector assignment